dpsenner/bridge-from-torrent-rss-feed-to-rtorrent/README.md

 This section explains how to use the tool.
 Typically this tool can be run by simply running ./main.py with the right command line arguments.

-The following example is a minimal set of command line arguments when running the script manually.
-The script will fetch the RSS feeds from `http://rss-feed.host/rss-feed` and start all torrents on the rtorrent instance behind the uri `http://rtorrent.host/RPC2`.
+The following example will fetch the RSS feeds from `http://rss-feed.host/rss-feed` and start all torrents on the rtorrent instance behind the uri `http://rtorrent.host/RPC2`.

 ```
 ~/bridge-from-torrent-rss-feed-to-rtorrent$ main.py --xml-rpc-uri=http://rtorrent.host/RPC2 --rss-feed-uri=http://rss-feed.host/rss-feed